-But it’s not that easy as it might seem in the first place.
-Creating great content, SEO optimization, and driving traffic to your affiliate offer are 3 fundamental steps to become a successful affiliate marketer.
+But it’s not as easy as it might seem in the first place.
+Creating great content, SEO optimization, and driving traffic to your affiliate offer are 3 fundamental steps to becoming a successful affiliate marketer.

 Before going deeper, let me show you the benefits of affiliate marketing.

 Besides the potential for passive income and financial freedom that we all wish for somehow, there are 3 main benefits of using affiliate marketing as a business model:

 - You don’t have to create a product yourself, set up a shopping cart, or process payments.